 4. Google Punishes Pop Up Pundits

-Another from Google that needs to be noticed in order to keep eCommerce ticking over organically.
-Of course, PPC will eliminate the problems you have with reaching the top of the search engines but it’s expensive and not as profitable as a good organic ranking.
+Another key note from Google in order to keep eCommerce ticking over organically.
+Of course, PPC will eliminate the problems you have with reaching the top of the search engines, but it’s not cheap or profitable as a good organic ranking.

-Keeping abreast of planned changes ensures your company is never penalised for SEO practice by Google, while giving you ample opportunitiy to make changes before the algorithm is rolled out.
+Keeping abreast of planned changes means your company will not get a penalty for SEO practice by Google.
+So, it gives you ample opportunity to make changes before the algorithm rolls out.

 This change, again, focuses on mobile search which highlights just how much Google are investing into mobile shopping online.
 Mobile purchases have just overtaken those on a PC and so it is worth not only optimising your website but the whole mobile consumer journey.
 Our advice, say no to pop ups and please don’t overdo the advertising.
-There’s little worse than opening a website on a mobile to be faced with a screen full of a BMW and no obvious way to remove the ad.
-It’s good that Google are now recognising how frustrating for the consumer this is, but you must make sure you follow the guidelines too in order to keep your organic rankings in tact.
+Indeed, there’s nothing worse than opening a website on a mobile device, only to face a screen full of a BMW and no obvious way to remove the ad.
+It’s good that Google are now recognising how frustrating for the consumer this is.
+However, you must make sure you follow the guidelines too in order to keep your organic rankings in tact.

 The update planned for January 2017 is being positioned as part two of Google’s “mobile-friendly update,” dubbed “Mobilegeddon” by the search community, that made waves in the spring of 2015.
 Part two targets intrusive interstitials that make it difficult for users to access the content they expect to see.